gwerbin/importables/README.md

 Summary
 -------

+NOTE: This is a fork of https://github.com/klmr/modules, with the package name changed to avoid a conflict with another similar package, https://github.com/wahani/modules.
+The latter is already available on CRAN, so changing its name would be much more complicated.

 This package provides an alternative mechanism of organising reusable code into units, called “modules”.
 Its usage and organisation is reminiscent of Python’s.
 It is designed so that normal R source files are automatically modules, and need